powsybl/powsybl-tutorials/metrix/src/main/README.md

     - opening of the S_SO_2 line

-- Configure in the Metrix script the launch below and observe the activations of parries at the different time steps as well as the evolution of the constraints (cf description of the Metrix results) .
+- Configure in the Metrix script the launch below and observe the activations of parades at the different time steps as well as the evolution of the constraints (cf description of the Metrix results) .

 #### Syntax help: